ph1ps/swift-concurrency-retry/README.md

 #### None
 A backoff strategy with no delay between attempts.

-This strategy always returns a zero duration, meaning there is no wait time between retries.
-It can be useful in scenarios where retries are allowed immediately with no backoff period.
+This strategy enforces a zero-duration delay, making retries immediate.
+It’s suitable for situations where retries should happen as soon as possible without any waiting period.

 $`f(x) = 0`$ where `x` is the current attempt.
 ```swift